SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/microservice-and-applications.md

 See also the tables listing the available applications under [Managing applications](/users-guide/administration/#managing-applications) in the *User guide*.

-If your tenant is subscribed to the Apama Starter microservice (instead of Apama-ctrl), then the following applies for Apama:
+If your tenant is subscribed to the Apama Starter microservice (instead of other Apama-ctrl microservices), then the following applies for Apama:

 - Unlimited number of Smart Rules.
 - Apama Analytics Builder is limited to at most 3 active models.